 Vacuum aspiration, also called suction aspiration, is a minor surgical procedure used to clear the contents of the uterus during the first trimester of pregnancy.
-A thin, hollow tube (cannula) is inserted into the uterus.
+A thin tube (cannula) is inserted into the uterus.
 Then a specially designed syringe or pump is used to suction out all tissue contained in the uterus.

 Vacuum aspiration is also used to empty the uterus after an incomplete miscarriage.

 Primary Medical ReviewerSarah Marshall, MD - Family Medicine

 Specialist Medical ReviewerRebecca H. Allen, MD, MPH - Obstetrics and Gynecology

 Kirtly Jones, MD - Obstetrics and Gynecology